By Tim Lambert

 In the 18th century, lavender was grown in fields near Clapham.
 It was used to make perfume.
 That is where Lavender Hill got its name.

-In the 18th century, a number of distinguished people lived in Clapham.
+In the 18th century, several distinguished people lived in Clapham.
 In 1700 the famous diarist Samuel Pepys (1633-1703) retired to Clapham.
 He lived in a house on the north side of Clapham Common.
-Furthermore, in the late 18th century and in the 19th century a number of famous figures lived in Clapham.
+Furthermore, in the late 18th century and the 19th century, several famous figures lived in Clapham.